The Most Comprehensive

 Your local watchmaker can NOT properly repair or seal your UDT without these critical and unavailable case parts and gaskets, and proper pressure testing equipment.
 Many 'watchmakers' don't own this equipment.
 Ask them if they provide a printed pressure test RECEIPT that verifies the dry test results.
 Or ask them if they can provide a photo of all three of their pressure test machines with their company logo clearly displayed (yes it takes 3 different machines to do it).
 They will NOT be able or willing to do this.
 At most all they may own is a 'leak locator' vessel, which is NOT sufficient for properly pressure testing a dive watch.
 They don't own ALL of this equipment because it is EXPENSIVE.
 We know of one company, advertising to be qualified to repair the UDT, who does NOT pressure test the UDT to 20ATM, because this company does NOT have the proper equipment to pressure test the UDT to 250 meters.
 Do not take your UDT to your local 'hack artist' watchmaker wanna be to try and see if he can 'fix' your UDT, or ANY other place you found on the internet.
 They WILL mess it up.
 Guaranteed.
 Don't do it.

 - You are asking for trouble when you allow your local watch hacker, jewelry store idiot, or accomplished 'hobbyist' with no formal eduction or training to attempt to change the battery in this watch.
 Don't do it.
 You will be more than sorry.
+And if you take a UDT we have previously serviced, repaired, or restored for you to one of these hack artists, and then bring it back to us because something is wrong - WE WILL KNOW - and we will decline to service your UDT ... ever again.

 An Example of OUR WORK - FULLY RESTORED UDT - Seeing is Believing!